List of municipalities in Alberta: Towns

 The MGA stipulates that an area may incorporate as a town if it has a population of 1,000 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
-Alberta has 106 towns that had a cumulative population of 471,028 in the 2021 Census of Population.
+Alberta has 105 towns that had a cumulative population of 471,028 in the 2021 Census of Population.
 The province's largest and smallest towns by population are Cochrane and Rainbow Lake with 32,199 and 495 respectively, while its largest and smallest by land area are Drumheller and Eckville with 107.56 km2 and 1.61 km2 respectively.
-Nobleford is Alberta's newest town, which changed from a village to a town on February 28, 2021.
+Diamond Valley is Alberta's newest town, formed by the amalgamation of Black Diamond and Turner Valley on January 1, 2023.

 Villages

 The MGA stipulates that an area may incorporate as a village if it has a population of 300 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
-Alberta has 81 villages that had a cumulative population of 32,753 in the 2021 Census of Population.
-The province's largest and smallest villages by population are Stirling and Halkirk with 1,164 and 92 respectively, while its largest and smallest by land area are Chipman and Edberg with 9.60 km2 and 0.35 km2 respectively.
+Alberta has 79 villages that had a cumulative population of 32,191 in the 2021 Census of Population.
+The province's largest and smallest villages by population are Stirling and Edberg with 1,164 and 126 respectively, while its largest and smallest by land area are Chipman and Edberg with 9.60 km2 and 0.35 km2 respectively.
 The last communities to incorporate as villages were Alberta Beach and Spring Lake, which both changed from summer villages to villages on January 1, 1999.